toivosnare/kylttimaker/README.md

 # kylttimaker

-This program is used automate product label/sign marking by creating 2D drawing files in the .dxf format.
+This program is used to automate product label/sign marking by creating 2D drawing files in the .dxf format.
 The input data is read from a excel input file.
 The data can be displayed as a text, a QR code or a combination of the options.